-- Is Why do we care about power?
+- Why do we care about power?

-- How do we measure it?
+- IN How do we mesure it?

 - Superluminal motion in μQ jets

-- Implications of superluminal motion on the jet properties
+- Implications of superluminal motion on the jet power

 - 🖙 Summary

 Variable Galactic Gamma-Ray Sources VII D. Khangulyan (Barcelona May 8th, 2025)

 What are μQ?